 - if you have allergies to medicines, foods, or other substances

-- if you have a history of diabetes or high blood sugar, urinary problems (eg, a blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spinal cord, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems, or a stroke
+- if you have a history of diabetes or high blood sugar, urinary problems (eg, a blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spinal cord, nervous system problems (eg, tumors), seizures, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems (eg, in the brain), or a stroke

 - if you have bone problems (eg, weak bones, osteoporosis) or if a family member has had bone problems